foundry-rs/book/src/forge/deploying.md

 You must provide:
 - the contract address
-- the path to the contract `<path>:<contractname>`
+- the contract name or the path to the contract `<path>:<contractname>`
-- your Etherscan API key (env: `ETHERSCAN_API_KEY`).
+- your Etherscan API key (env: `ETHERSCAN_API_KEY`) (if verifying on Etherscan).

 Moreover, you may need to provide:
+- the constructor arguments in the ABI-encoded format, if there are any
 - [compiler version](https://etherscan.io/solcversions) used for build, with 8 hex digits from the commit version prefix (the commit will usually not be a nightly build).
 It is auto-detected if not specified.
-- the constructor arguments in the ABI-encoded format, if there are any
 - the number of optimizations, if the Solidity optimizer was activated.
 It is auto-detected if not specified.
 - the [chain ID](https://evm-chainlist.netlify.app/), if the contract is not on Ethereum Mainnet